-1. Save for a deposit
+1. Save a mortgage deposit

-You’ll usually need to build up a deposit of at least 5% of the price of the property you want to buy.
+You’ll usually need to save a deposit of at least 5% of the price of the property you want to buy.
 For example, if you wanted to buy a house worth £200,000 with a 95% mortgage, you would put down £10,000 of your own money and borrow the remaining £190,000.

-If you’re keen to buy sooner rather than later, you could consider the following options:
+If you’re keen to buy sooner rather than later, you could consider the following options...

-Shared ownership - you buy a 25%-75% share in a property and pay rent on the rest.
+Shared ownership - you buy a 25%-75% share in a property, and pay rent on the rest.

-Find out more: how to save for a mortgage deposit
+- Find out more: how to save for a mortgage deposit

-The amount a mortgage provider will lend you to buy a house will depend on the size of your deposit, your income and your credit score.
+The amount a mortgage provider will lend you will depend on various things, including the size of your deposit, your income and credit score.
 If you’re buying a property with other people, the lender will also take their finances into account.

-Find out more: how much can I borrow?
+- Find out more: How much can I borrow?
 Mortgage calculator

 3. Research your chosen area